atw1020/sente/docs/GTP/simple AI.rst

-Building a Simple AI with the sente GTP module
+Building a Simple AI with the Sente GTP Module
 ==============================================

 One of the required GTP commands that all programs that